Skip to main content

 Real solutions for New Hanover County

 Currently we live in an overdeveloped county which results in congested traffic, clear cutting of our trees and over paving, leading to repeated flooding in numerous neighborhoods.
 We have overcrowded and under-resourced schools which results in too many of our students failing.
 There is a lack of affordable housing which contributes to homelessness, poverty, poor health and other problems, often forcing families to choose between rent and necessities like food and medicine.
+Our county is also experiencing crime and violence in numbers that are higher than the national average, which is a result of troubled neighborhoods plagued with generational poverty.
+We have a poorly rated local hospital that is a result of our commissioners selling it out from under us in 2021 to Novant Health.
+They then placed the $1.3 billion profit from the sale in an Endowment that is controlled mainly by politicians and Novant, not by true representatives of the people.
+Meanwhile, the constant cuts to our social services and health care system have led to further increases in homelessness, mental health issues, lack of adequate healthcare and crime.

 🏗️